AbulHissam/crud-app/README.md

 1.Used axios for handling API requests
 2.Used mock api as backend
+3.User formik and yup for forms
-3.Added functionalities for Creating,Updating,Deleting users
+4.Added functionalities for Creating,Updating,Deleting users
-4.We can click on the profile icon to visit the profile page.
+5.We can click on the profile icon to visit the profile page.